 Prices for wellheads and christmas trees have witnessed a consistent increase over the last 10 years.
 Post 2009 prices showed a significantly higher increase, than the prices from 2012 onwards.
 Partly, the reason is a direct result of long-term raw material orders made by manufacturers, during the high times ( 2007/2008), with a pressure being released post 2009/2010, when the steel industry went through a significant downturn.

 In addition, prices vary significantly, depending on the type, pressure rating and application.
-A standard configuration wellhead and christmas tree would be in the area of between US$150k to US$2500k, whereas a hi-end subsea wellhead with working pressure rating of 20K, would be priced in the area of US$ 3M.
+A standard configuration wellhead and christmas tree would be in the area of US$100k whereas a hi-end subsea wellhead with working pressure rating of 20K, would be priced in the area of US$ 3M.
 Sour services equipment and non-standard size increase the prices significantly.
 Material selection is a distinct price driver.
 A sour service ( e.g. sour gas) application will result in up to 5x difference in prices for wellheads and christmas trees.

 Order size plays a major role in prices and leads times.
 With bigger orders, better prices and shorter lead times are likely to be obtained, as a result of priorities assigned by suppliers.